louise-pessoa/louise-pessoa/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - ⚡ Fun fact:
-### Platforms I use to study
-- Websites:
-    - StackOverflow
-    - W3Schools
-    - beecrowd

 `abcd` = text in a block/box
 <a> tag = hipertext
 <b> tag = bold text